Kraaketing/greenheron/src/pages/terms-and-conditions.md

 - Supply all necessary content, images, and materials in a timely manner
 - Respond to communications and requests for feedback within reasonable timeframes
 - Ensure you own or have permission to use all content you provide
-- Respect intellectual property rights and not reproduce our work without permission
+- Respect intellectual property rights and not reproduce my work without permission
 - Make timely payments according to agreed terms

 ## 5. Intellectual Property

 - **Your Content:** You retain ownership of all content, images, and materials you provide
-- **Our Work:** We retain intellectual property rights to our design methods, code frameworks, and proprietary techniques
+- **My Work:** I retain intellectual property rights to my design methods, code frameworks, and proprietary techniques
-- **Final Website:** Upon full payment, you receive ownership of the final website files, with exceptions for any third-party components or our proprietary frameworks
+- **Final Website:** Upon full payment, you receive ownership of the final website files, with exceptions for any third-party components or my proprietary frameworks
-- **Portfolio Rights:** We reserve the right to showcase completed work in our portfolio and marketing materials
+- **Portfolio Rights:** I reserve the right to showcase completed work in my portfolio and marketing materials

 ## 6. Prohibited Uses

-You may not use our website or services to:
+You may not use my website or services to:
 - Engage in illegal activities or promote illegal content
 - Distribute malware, spam, or harmful code
 - Violate intellectual property rights
 - Create websites that promote discrimination, hate speech, or harmful activities
-- Attempt to reverse-engineer our proprietary methods or code
+- Attempt to reverse-engineer my proprietary methods or code

 ## 7. Pricing and Payment